-Researchers develop system that uses a big data approach to personalized healthcareJuly 25th, 2013 in Health /
+Researchers develop system that uses a big data approach to personalized healthcareJuly 25, 2013 in Medicine & Health / Health

 University of Notre Dame researchers have developed a computer-aided method that uses electronic medical records to offer the promise of rapid advances toward personalized health care, disease management and wellness.